abbushadshaikh/API-Testing/README.md

 Run the Script: Execute your script to automate API testing.

 You can expand the script to cover various API endpoints and edge cases and also can create more test cases.

+Test Case 2: Multi-step Workflow:

+Scenario: Simulate a complete user workflow such as registration, login, and performing an action (e.g., placing an order).

+Expected Result: Each step should complete successfully, with data flowing correctly through the API.